 Only 25 years have passed since 1994, yet the Edlington portrayed in Pond Life feels centuries away.
 It’s remarkable how technology has dramatically changed the way young people connect with each other.
 There were no mobile phones back then, and these young people had to engage face-to-face.
 That was the age of the romantic cassette tape.
 Each recording was cherished as a valuable fragment of life.
 Unlike nowadays.
 Our mobile phones have so many files (written, audio, visual, or anything else) that the emotional value of each individual piece of information becomes diluted and redundant.

 Pond Life rescues the vitality of a puerile youth.
 It’s both refreshing and nostalgic, in equal measures.
 It’s gentle and bittersweet, like a teenage dream.
 It’s very well cast and acted.
 It’s a work of love, gingerly handmade (like the handwritten names of the characters popping up on the screen when they are first introduced).
 It’s a real delight to watch because it reminds us of the simple pleasures and pains of our halcyon days.
 A past not so distant, and yet strangely detached from of our present reality.

 This is Bill Buckhurst’s very first film.
 I would hazard a guess he has a bright future ahead.
 Pond Life has a peer in the music world.
 The song Teenage Love by Saint Etienne is the perfect companion to the movie.
 Both the film and the song celebrate adolescent love, desire and deception with a masterful touch.

 Pond Life is out in cinemas across the UK on Friday, April 26th.
-Please click here for more information about screenings, Q&As and previews.
+On VoD on Monday, August 19th.